14 Integral relations of a single-phase atmosphere

 \[ \begin{align} \theta' = \frac{\partial\theta}{\partial T}T' = \frac{\theta}{T}T' \approx \frac{\newoverline{\theta}}{\newoverline{T}}T' \end{align} \]

-you can further transform this to
+one can further transform this to

 \[ \begin{align} \APE &\approx C + \frac{A\chi}{2\Gamma_d}\int_{\newoverline{p_S}}^0\frac{1}{\newoverline{p}}\newoverline{\theta}\newoverline{T}\newoverline{\left(\frac{T'}{\newoverline{T}}\right)^2}\left(\frac{\partial\newoverline{\theta}}{\partial p}\right)^{-1}dp\nonumber\\ &= C + \frac{A}{2}\int_{\newoverline{p_S}}^0\frac{\chi\newoverline{\theta}}{\Gamma_d\newoverline{p}}\left(\frac{\partial\newoverline{\theta}}{\partial p}\right)^{-1}\newoverline{T}\newoverline{\left(\frac{T'}{\newoverline{T}}\right)^2}dp = C - \frac{A}{2}\int_0^{\newoverline{p_S}}\frac{\chi\newoverline{\theta}}{\Gamma_d\newoverline{p}}\left(\frac{\partial\newoverline{\theta}}{\partial p}\right)^{-1}\newoverline{T}\newoverline{\left(\frac{T'}{\newoverline{T}}\right)^2}dp. \end{align} \]

 According to Eq.
-(9.48) applies
+(9.48), one has

 \[ \begin{align} \frac{\Gamma_d\newoverline{p}}{\chi\newoverline{\theta}}\frac{\partial\newoverline{\theta}}{\partial p} \approx \newoverline{\frac{\Gamma_dp}{\chi\theta}\frac{\partial\theta}{\partial p}} = -\left(\Gamma_d - \newoverline{\Gamma}\right), \end{align} \]